bheale/us-core-with-mcc-test-kit/README.md

 The tests also include US CORE [v5.0.1](http://hl7.org/fhir/us/core/STU5.0.1/)

 Note, this repo is intended for the May 2023 Connectathon.
 There's no guarantee past the May 2023 Connectathon that it will be kept current.
+However, come back frequently till then for updates.

-As we borrowed heavily from the US CORE test kits we owe thanks to the hard work of the US CORE crew (and Inferno team too).
+We borrowed heavily from the US CORE test kits we owe gratitude and thanks to the hard work of the US CORE crew (and Inferno team too).

 It is highly recommended that you use [Docker](https://www.docker.com/) to run these tests so that you don't have to configure ruby and the FHIR validator